 The DevCaps element describes the valid parameter space of a JDF Resource, message or resource link that is consumed, honored, or produced by a device.
-Note: DevCaps not only describes the structure of the individual resources and resource links but also of the NodeInfo element within a JDF node.
+Note: DevCaps not only describes the structure of the individual resources and resource links but also of the Nodelnfo element within a JDF node.
 The DevCaps element may be used to model product intent resources as well as process definition resources.

-Name Data Type Description Name NMTOKEN Fully qualified name of the element that is described, ResourceUsage attribute or ProcessUsage of the respective resource within a JDF node .
+Name Data Type Description DevNS ?
+URI Namespace of the resource or message that is described.
+Default = the JDF namespace.
+Name NMTOKEN Fully qualified name of the element that is described, Resour-ceUsage attribute or ProcessUsage of the respective resource within a JDF node .
 If Name = NodeInfo , it describes the structure of the NodeInfo information that is accepted by the device.
-DevNS ?
-NMTOKEN Fully qualified namespace of the resource or message that is described.
-Default = the JDF namespace.
-ResourceUpdate?
-NMTOKENS Specifies the capability to handle partial updates defined in ResourceUpdate elements.
+ResourceUpdate ?
+NMTOKENS Specifies the capability to handle partial updates defined in Resour- ceUpdate elements.
 Possible values include: None - ResourceUpdate is not supported.
 Must not be combined with any other value.
 The default.
-JMFID - JMF Resource messages that reference ResourceUpdates that have been previously loaded to the device are accepted.
+JMFID - JMF Resource messages that reference ResourceUp - date s that have been previously loaded to the device are accepted.
 PDLID - References from PDL data, e.g., PPML TicketRef elements that reference ResourceUpdates that have been previously loaded to the device are accepted.

 Name Data Type Description Types ?
 NMTOKENS List of JDF Node types that a DevCaps applies to.
 Default = the Types attribute of the parent DeviceCap element.
 The value of Types must be a subset of Types in DeviceCap.
 DevCap + element List of definitions of the accepted parameter space for resources and messages.
 The parameter spaces of multiple DevCap elements are combined as a superset of the individual DevCap elements.
+Only elements that are explicitly specified as DevCap elements within a DevCaps are supported.